turbonomic/kubeturbo/docs/design/actions/move.md

  2. Delete the original Pod

+   Wait for the new pod to be ready and delete the original pod.
 Once the original Pod get deleted, the controller will create another new Pod **podB**.

  3. Update the new Pod **podA** by adding the labels